SUASecLab/workadventure-admin/README.md

 First of all, the containers have to be set up.
 Then, start them and navigate to the URL under which the code is hosted (`https://YOUR-DOMAIN/admin/` if you did not alter the labels).
 If you log in the first time to the  web UI, a user account is created with the provided credentials.
 Currently it is not possible to create multiple user accounts.
 Within the web UI, you can set up maps, users and textures.
-For extracting Woka texture information from `pusher/data/woka.json` you can use the `extract_woka_data.py` script and run the generated mongo commands in the mongo shell of the  database container.

 License
 -----------
 This software is distributed under same license as WorkAdventure ([see here](https://workadventu.re/faq/license "see here")).

-Currently, the targeted version of WorkAdventure is 1.11.
-The contents of this repository are used in production with WorkAdventure 1.11.4.
+Currently, the targeted version of WorkAdventure is 1.19.
+The contents of this repository are used in production with WorkAdventure 1.19.7.